East New Market

 Sarah Young age 66, black, born in Maryland, blind pauper

 Sarah Young's 7 acre lot is located behind and to the west of the East New Market High School Senior Apartments.
 The school parking lots and baseball fields were Sarah Young's land.
+The land also extended to the other side of Creamery Road.
 In 1845 George Young sold his right to the land to Peter Dodson.
 In 1848 Clement Young sold his right to the land to Peter Dodson.
 At the time the small house on the property was occupied by Elisha Hollyday.
 Dodson continued to own the land until 1866.